sokolj1/minimal-mistakes/_posts/2018-08-20-Communicating-Data-Stories.md

 > Communicating is one of the most important skills for the modern scientist.
 But as scientists learn new skills, I posit communication plays second fiddle to learning hard skill techniques.
 Therefore, this post serves as a supplemental guide to enhance communication skills by employing simplistic narrative structure.

-### "The Hero's Journey" Narrative

-The Hero's Journey template is the following:

-1. In an ordinary world

-2. A flawed protagonist

-3. Has a catalytic event that upends world

-4. After taking stock

-5. The hero commits to action

-6. But when the stakes get raised

-7. The protagonist must learn the lesson.

-8. To stop the antagonist

-9. And achieve the goal

 ## McKee's Triangle

 McKee's Triangle sheds light on how different types of narrative play into the perception and engagement of the audience.
 The three main story plots are archplot, mini-plot and anti-plot, with a focus on comparing archplot and mini-plot.